opennetworkinglab/aether-docs/onramp/start.rst

 .. code-block::

    2023-08-09T19:57:09Z [INFO][GNBSIM][Summary] Profile Name: profile2 , Profile Type: pdusessest
-   2023-08-09T19:57:09Z [INFO][GNBSIM][Summary] UEs Passed: 3 , UEs Failed: 0
+   2023-08-09T19:57:09Z [INFO][GNBSIM][Summary] UEs Passed: 5 , UEs Failed: 0
    2023-08-09T19:57:09Z [INFO][GNBSIM][Summary] Profile Status: PASS

-This particular test, which runs the cryptically named ``pdusessest`` profile, emulates three UEs, each of which: (1) registers with the Core, (2) initiates a user plane session, and (3) sends a minimal data packet over that session.
+This particular test, which runs the cryptically named ``pdusessest`` profile, emulates five UEs, each of which: (1) registers with the Core, (2) initiates a user plane session, and (3) sends a minimal data packet over that session.
 In addition to displaying the summary results, you can also open a shell in the ``gnbsim-1`` container,